aspineon/spring-boot-rest-aws/readme.md

 .
 The nameservers that are configured w/ bigrock are looked-up and the control gets transferred to the nameserver location i.e. aws.
 .
 Route53 of aws comes into picture and then it looks up the hosted zone and its associated recordset and transfers the control to the attached instance, in this case, a elasticbeanstalk instance.
 .
 If it is a https request and if the https port is allowed in the inbound rule set for the ec2 instance then it is allowed and the certs are validated and request permitted.

+## Biling Details so far
+.
+On 16th Apr 2019, 1400 hrs:
+.
+Put, Copy, Post, Lists requests: 1036 - 51.8
+.
+On 17th Apr 2019, 2000 hrs:
+.
+Put, Copy, Post, List req: 1078 - 53.9% : the app was up allthe time
+.
+But, Route53 charges was 0.59 USD i.e. 42 INR coz aws charges 0.50 USD per hostedzone for the first 25 hosted zones, so this should be a one time charge.
+.
+Keeping the aws running, will check tomorrow again.
+.
+Made one query to the url, will see if it changes anything tomorrow.